Don't Lose the Money

 Don't Lose the Money is a 2014 Philippine television game show broadcast by GMA Network.
-Hosted by Tom Rodriguez, it premiered on September 22, 2014 on the network's morning line up.
+Directed by Mark A. Reyes, it is hosted by Tom Rodriguez.
+It premiered on September 22, 2014 on the network's morning line up.
 The show concluded on December 22, 2014 with a total of 66 episodes.

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of Don't Lose the Money earned an 11% rating.
-While the final episode scored a 7.9% rating.
+The final episode scored a 7.9% rating.